Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems: Practical considerations

-We developed a prototype tool, \verb+licofage+ \cite{licofage}, based on the results of the previous sections.
-Given a substitution, \verb+licofage+ can produce its "addressing automaton" and "addressing sequence automaton".
-In the "ultimately Pisot" case, or when given a manually selected bound, it will produce the "trimmed" "flattening" deterministic finite automaton that computes the addition relation.
-The resulting automata are either produced either in the DOT language, for visualization, or in Walnut format.
-To validate the generated automata, \verb+licofage+ provides a Walnut script to check the addition relation automaton.
+We have developed a prototype tool, \verb+licofage+ \cite{licofage}.
+Given a substitution, \verb+licofage+ can produce its addressing sequence automaton and compute linear combinations of their series.
+In the Pisot case, or when given a manually selected bound, it produces the trimmed flattening deterministic finite automaton that computes a relation defined using linear combinations of sequence automata series (addition, conversion, \textit{etc}).
+The generated output can be seamlessly integrated into Walnut \cite{walnuta}.
+A companion notebook is available on arXiV to showcase the capabilities of the proposed method, accessible via the following URL: \url{https://arxiv.org/src/2406.09868/anc}.

-\begin{lemma}[Walnut book \cite{walnutb}] Given an abstract numeration system as a deterministic finite automaton, one can effectively check the validity of a finite automaton computing the addition relation using the following first-order predicates.